ethz-msrl/mCR_simulator/README.md

         color=[1., 0., 0., 0.3])
 ```

-Define the magnets that are embeded in the m-CR body.
+Define the magnets that are embedded in the m-CR body.
 A magnet object can be created with the mcr_magnet class.
 ```python
     # magnet
     magnet = mcr_magnet.Magnet(